klustria/helidon-mp-ocivault-unittest/Practices.md

            <scope>test</scope>
        </dependency>
        ```
-   2. Click the Maven tool window on the right side of the IDE and choose the toolbar button with arrow cycle icon.
-Clicking this button will reload the Maven projects along with the newly added dependency.
+   2. Open the Maven tool window by clicking `Maven` on the right sidebar of the IDE and choose the toolbar button with arrow cycle icon.
+Clicking this button will reload the Maven projects that includes the newly added dependencies.
-4. Create a new junit test class by highlighting the `io.heldon.unittest` (or `io/helidon/unittest` path) under `src/test/java` and use `File->New->Java Class` from the menu bar to enter `MockitoMockTest` which will then create `public class MockitoMockTest`.
-The class only needs visibility scope from within the package so remove the `public` keyword.
+4. Create a new junit test class by highlighting `io.heldon.unittest` (or `io/helidon/unittest` path) under `src/test/java` and use `File->New->Java Class` from the menu bar to enter `MockitoMockTest` which will then create `public class MockitoMockTest`.
+The class only needs package visibility scope so remove the `public` keyword.
-5. Using Mockito, mock Vaults and Secrets interface.
-This will be used later to test create and get secret.
+5. Using Mockito, create mocks for `Vaults` and `Secrets` interface.
+This will be used later by some Mockito directives to be able to stub create and get secret methods.
    1. Add this code snippet right after the `class MockitoMockTest` declaration.
       ```java
       private final static Vaults VAULTS_CLIENT = mock(Vaults.class);
       private final static Secrets SECRETS_CLIENT = mock(Secrets.class);
       ```
-   2. Resolve all object types that are in red indicating that they cannot be resolved:
+   2. Resolve all object types that are in red indicating that they are currently unresolved symbols:
       1. Hover mouse cursor over `Vaults` and click `Import class` from the tooltip pop-up.
       2. Do the same as above for `Secrets`.
-      3. Do the same for `mock` and click on `Import static method org.mockito.Mockito.mock` from the tooltip pop-up.
+      3. Do the same for `mock` and click on `Import static method 'org.mockito.Mockito.mock'` from the tooltip pop-up.
       4. All above steps will generate corresponding import statements, but if problem is encountered, you can just manually add these import statements (*Note: As much as possible, arrange the imports in alphabtical order and group them based on package name*):
          ```java
          import com.oracle.bmc.secrets.Secrets;